amplitude/amplitude-docs/content/collections/get-started/en/analyze-a-b-test-results.md

 You can segment on the user property `Split Tests` by selecting the appropriate value or test group in the chart's [segmentation module](/docs/analytics/charts/build-charts-add-user-segments).

 **Pros:** You will only have one user property related to your split testing (rather than one per experiment), so your user property list is more manageable in the dashboard.
-**Cons:** Arrays may not exceed 10,000 characters if `append`  or `prepend`  is used.
-If an array were to exceed this limit, any characters past the threshold wouldn't be recorded.
+**Cons:** Arrays can't exceed 10,000 characters if you use `append`  or `prepend` .
+If an array exceeds this limit, Amplitude doesn't record any characters past the threshold.

 Amplitude also offers a full integration with [Optimizely](https://www.optimizely.com/) that automatically updates user properties for each experiment.

 ## Viewing results in Amplitude

-You can review the results of your split tests after user properties update for each experiment group.
-The [AB Test View](/docs/analytics/charts/funnel-analysis/funnel-analysis-interpret) chart allows you to conduct this analysis.
+Review the results of your split tests after user properties update for each experiment group.
+Use the [AB Test View](/docs/analytics/charts/funnel-analysis/funnel-analysis-interpret) conduct this analysis.

 Compare the activity between experiment groups in the [segments module](/docs/analytics/charts/build-charts-add-user-segments) of the chart control panel.
 To do this, simply add your experimental groups.